node-llm/node-llm/docs/index.md

 ---

-## 🏗️ Why node-llm?
+## 🏗️ Why NodeLLM?

 Most AI integrations today are provider-specific, SDK-driven, and leaky at abstraction boundaries.
 This creates long-term architectural risk.
 Switching models should not mean a total rewrite of your business logic.

-node-llm exists to solve **architectural problems**, not just provide API access.
+NodeLLM exists to solve **architectural problems**, not just provide API access.
 It is the "Standard Library" for LLMs in the Node.js ecosystem.

 ### Strategic Principles
 - **Provider Isolation**: Decouple your services from vendor SDKs.